 "I started colour grading out of necessity in 2014 and totally fell in love with it.
 Previously having had a decade-long career in photography, I already was familiar with the process of fine-tuning colours.
 I believe rich and tastefully done colour-work is crucial for any project's success!"

-MIDIGrade is compatible with both macOS and Windows.
+MIDIGrade is compatible with macOS (Intel & Apple Silicon) and Windows.